bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 <code>className={`${css.parcelInfo} mb5r`}</code>

-In the WebpackInfo component, we only have globally scoped CSS – therefore, no need to import or reference classes in a special way here.
+In the WebpackInfo component, we only have globally scoped CSS; no need to import or reference classes in a special way here.

 ### Adding dependencies
 Just like with JS, we need loaders and processors, all of which are dev dependencies.
 Update the list of dev dependencies in your package.json and run `npm i` to install them.
 We will explain the new ones as we proceed with the config.